skx/purppura/README.md

    * Alerts which are cleared have previously been raised but have now cleared.
    * Alerts in the cleared-state are reaped over time.

-Submissions are expected to be JSON-encoded POST payloads, sent to the http://1.2.3.4:port/events end-point.
-The required fields are:
+The required fields for a submission are:

 |Field Name | Purpose                                                   |
 |-----------|-----------------------------------------------------------|